-During the 2014 fish-spill season, Grant PUD intends to implement spill programs at Wanapum and Priest Rapids dams as guided by the Biological Opinion (NMFS 2008) and the PRCC, which are proposed to be the same as was done in 2013.
-Grant PUD's fish-spill program is intended to help meet the biological objectives as defined in section 6.2.3 of the 401 WQC (WDOE 2007).
+During the 2015 fish-spill season, Grant PUD intends to implement spill programs at Wanapum and Priest Rapids dams as guided by the Biological Opinion (NMFS 2008) and the PRCC, which are proposed to be the same as was done in 2013 (for Wanapum; note that the 2014 fish-spill program at Wanapum Dam was modified to account for the lowered reservoir) and 2014 (for Priest Rapids Dam, since the PRFB was completed and operational in 2014).
+Grant PUD's fish-spill program is intended to help meet the biological objectives as defined in section 6.2.3 of the

+401 WQC (WDOE 2007).
 The biological objectives represent important steps toward meeting the designated uses of a water body.
 They serve as quantifiable goals for moving toward attaining full support of designated uses, and are not intended to serve as a surrogate for the requirement to support and project designated uses of the water body.
 Biological objectives for Endangered Species Act (ESA) covered fish species are outlined in the Biological Opinion (NMFS 2008) and the Priest Rapids Project Salmon and Steelhead Settlement Agreement (Grant PUD 2006), while biological objectives for non-ESA covered fish species are described in the 401 WQC (WDOE 2007).

-Final approval of the 2014 fish-spill season programs will be obtained from the PRCC in the spring of 2014, prior to the start of the 2014 fish-spill season.
+Final approval of the 2015 fish-spill season programs will be obtained from the PRCC in the spring of 2015, prior to the start of the 2015 fish-spill season.
 In general, fish-spill levels will be modified as needed to remain in compliance with TDG water quality standards, in consultation with the PRCC.
 WDOE will be given at least forty-eight hours of notification prior to the beginning of the fish-spill season.